edHelper.com

 By Mary L. Bushong

-2 Robert Peary was born in Cresson, Pennsylvania on May 6, 1856.
+1 Robert Peary was born in Cresson, Pennsylvania, on May 6, 1856.
 After graduating from Bowdoin College in 1877, he worked as a land surveyor with the United States Coast and Geodetic Survey.
-In 1881, he joined the U.S. Navy Corps of Civil Engineers.
-While working on a canal project in Nicaragua, he read about work being done in the arctic and dreamed about going there.
+In 1881, he joined the U.S. Navy and was commissioned as a lieutenant in the Civil Engineer Corps.
+Peary read about the Arctic.
+He dreamed of being the first man at the North Pole.

-3 He took a leave from the Navy to pursue his arctic dream a couple of years later.
-One day, while he was getting supplies together for the trip, Peary was introduced to Matthew Henson, a sailor.
-Perry was so impressed with his skill that he added Matthew to the surveying crew.
+2 He took a leave from the Navy to pursue his Arctic dream in 1886.
+He and a small team traveled nearly 100 miles across Greenland's ice before having to turn back.
+Next, Peary was assigned to travel to Nicaragua to survey the best location for a canal.
+One day, while he was getting supplies for the trip, Peary was introduced to Matthew Henson.
+Henson had been a sailor but was working as a store clerk at the time.
+Perry was so impressed with his six years of experience at sea that he hired Matthew to accompany him to Central America.
 Eventually, Matthew became Peary's most trusted friend.

 For the complete story with questions: click here for printable